Food safety

 By following these guidelines, you can effectively store dry goods and minimize the risk of pest infestation, helping to maintain their quality and freshness for a longer period.

-How should you store dry goods?
+How to properly store dry goods

 Dry goods should always be stored away from moist food products and raw foods.
 When packaging and storing dried foods, always use tightly sealed containers to prevent moisture reabsorption and pest infestation.